Aurora Borealis (northern lights) in Iceland

 1000s of travellers asked me where the best places to see the aurora borealis are.
 I often tell them to get out of the city lights.
 There is not much more to it.
 Aurora storms tend to follow coast lines and because Iceland is a fairly small island, it is hard to go wrong.
 I state that the northern lights follow coastlines, but there is no scientific evidence to suggest they do, just that observations have tended to be near coastlines, but remember that humans inhabit the coast.
 It is possible that most sightings have occurred near the coast because that is where most people happen to be.

 In Iceland there is a ring road which more or less follows the coast around the entire country.
-The real challenge is to escape the glow from the city lights and to find clear weather.
-Clear weather?
+The real challenge is to escape the glow from the city lights and to find decent weather.
+Decent weather!
 Yes, you will be in Iceland for the winter months (you can’t see them in the summer) and the weather can be really extreme.

 Iceland in the winter is a total adventure, an unforgettable experience, but it is not for people with a nervous disposition.
 It is important to check the weather conditions before you travel and ensure that you have enough provisions to survive if you get stuck.

 See the full collection HERE.